 - The issue must fall under the landlord's list of duties.

-We hope this post served helpful for you, whether you're a landlord or a tenant.
+We hope this post served helpful for you.
+This information is important for landlords and tenants!
 For more information about the Residential Landlord-Tenant Act, contact Windermere Property Management.

-Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
-Laws frequently change, and the information in this post might not be updated at the time of your reading.
-Please contact us for any questions you have in regards to this content or for any other information regarding any aspect of property management.
+Disclaimer: This blog should not be used as a substitute for legal advice.
+Please contact a licensed attorney in your state for legal advice.
+A state law can frequently change, and the information in this post might not be updated at the time of your reading.
+Please contact us for any questions you have in regards to this content or for any other information regarding law in Washington.